gavinhughes-sm/sm/README.md

 * The resource should be called /sendEmail
 * A POST method should be created that invokes the sendEmail lambda via Lambda proxy integration.

-Logs should be geneerated to Cloudwatch for both the lambda and the API Gateway
+Logs should be generated to Cloudwatch for both the lambda and the API Gateway